Your area Not set — showing everywhere

 The Board addressed the resignation of Amy Lewis and the appointment of a replacement to serve until the March 2027 elections.

-Speakers: Jen Roberts, Erin Meding, Amy Lewis, Don Hill
+Speakers: Jen Roberts, Erin Meding, Amy Lewis, Donald Hill

-The Board entered and exited a non-public session pursuant to RSA 91-A:3, II (c), with Don Hill invited to participate.
+The Board entered and exited a non-public session pursuant to RSA 91-A:3, II (c), and voted to seal the minutes.

 Controversy & dissent